EduArt-Robotik/edu_drive_ros2/README.md

 * Toggle Switch
 * On button (normally open contact)
 * Charging socket (2.1 mm diameter)
-* Raspberry Pi5 (if you use the RPi5 adapter board, otherwise (Ethernet controller) any computer with Ethernet interface)
+* Raspberry Pi 5 (if you use the RPi5 adapter board, otherwise (Ethernet controller) any computer with Ethernet interface)
 * DC-Motors (18V or 24V) with Encoders (recommended is a minimum of 64 CPR)
 * 30V Power supply unit with min.
 2.0A current (also available from EduArt)